 Governors and directors maintain an awareness of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and local multi-agency safeguarding arrangements.
 A summary of duties for schools and nurseries in this respect can be found in paragraphs 83 to 93 of KCSIE 2024 and are reflected in Blenheim Schools policies, including the Admissions and Equal Opportunities Policy (Pupils), Equal Opportunities Policy (Staff), Curriculum Policy, SEND and Inclusion Policy, Anti-Bullying policy and the Accessibility Policy and Plan.

-The Safeguarding Governor Across the group of Blenheim Schools and Nurseries, the group's Safeguarding Governor provides support and challenge in safeguarding matters, including the following activities:
+The school's Safeguarding Governor provides support and challenge in safeguarding matters.